-Note: Edge instances should be configured the same to maintain consistency within large scale deployments.
-Specific parameters can be set on a per Edge basis.
-For example, 'Cache Cleaner' can vary between sites or edge instances.
+Based on the specific requirements, the Edge instances should be configured the same to maintain consistency within large scale deployments.
+There specific parameters than can be set on a per Edge base for example, 'Cache Cleaner' can vary from site or edge instances.